modio/modio-docs/public/en-us/platforms/google/marketplace.md

 * **Google Play Console**: The console provided by Google that allows developers to publish and manage applications or games and in-app products on Google Play.
 * **Package Name**: The package name is a unique name for your game on the Google Play Store.
 It is also known as the application ID.
 * **Product Id**: The product id is a unique identifier for an in-app product on Google Play.
 It is used to identify the product when making purchases.
-* **mios**: mios are consumable digital tokens that can be purchased within your game and exchanged for game mods on the mod.io platform.
+* **creator credits**: Creator credits are consumable virtual currency that can be purchased within your game and exchanged for game mods on the mod.io platform.

 ## Use cases
-In-app mio purchases for a game published on Google Play Store running on an android mobile device.
-Mios are consumable in-app digital products that can be used to purchase mods on mod.io.
+In-app virtual currency credits purchases for a game published on Google Play Store running on an android mobile device.
+Credits are consumable in-app digital products that can be used to purchase mods on mod.io.

 ## Prerequisites